The Grandmothers’ Choice Award

 The Process

 You have until 3pm on the last day of the Fest to pitch to our panel of Grandmothers.
-They will be located exclusively in the Tent Village, during Village hours.
+They will be located exclusively in the Startupfest Village, during Village hours.
 Startups can pitch in the language of their choice, however given that Startupfest attracts people from across the country and beyond, some of our judges are more comfortable in English.

-Meet this year’s Grandmother Judges!
+Meet our Grandmother Judges!

 Sonia Hazan